Kennedy0904/WQD7005-DATA-MINING/Final Exam/readme.md

 # Question 3 : Decision Tree Model
-- The motivation is to predict best position of players with their skill attributes.
+<b>The motivation is to predict best position of players with their skill attributes.<b>

 # Question 4 : Apriori & FP Growth Algorithm
 ## Apriori